Ayokunle89/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 8. a script that prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE
 9. Using the echo $ command to divide Variables.
 10. Using the echo $ command to exponent two variables.
 11. Using the echo $ command to convert a number from base 2 to base 10.
+12. a script that prints all possible combinations of two letters, except oo